 John Warcup Cornforth, 1975.
 Courtesy of the Nobel Foundation

 John Warcup Cornforth (1975)

-Professor John Warcup Cornforth (b.
-1917) was awarded the Nobel Prize in Chemistry in 1975 for his work on the stereochemistry of enzyme-catalyzed reactions.
-He shared the prize with Swiss Professor Vladimir Prelog, for his research into the stereochemistry of organic molecules and reactions.
+Professor John Warcup Cornforth (1917-2013) was awarded the Nobel Prize in Chemistry in 1975 whilst at the University of Sussex for his work on the stereochemistry of enzyme-catalyzed reactions.
+He shared the prize with Swiss Professor Vladimir Prelog, for his research into the stereochemistry.
 While they did not work together, the commonalities of their research led to international recognition.

 Patrick White (1973)

 1973 Nobel Laureate Patrick White, c 1973, no source

 Patrick White (1912–1990) received the Nobel Prize in Literature in 1973 for 'an epic and psychological narrative art which has introduced a new continent into literature'.
 White was an established author with seven novels.